KyleSchallau/nutrient-tree/README.md

 # nutrient-tree
-Compiles lists of foods and the respective nutrient and adds them to Excel workbooks.
+Compiles lists of foods and the respective nutrients and adds them to Excel workbook.

-Uses Selenium and Python to extract foods based on a particular vitamin from MyFoodData.com
+Uses Selenium and Python to extract foods and their nutrients